 It is our firm belief that we as doctors, are responsible for giving you medical care of the highest standard and quality we can possibly provide.
 In return you are responsible to us for our fee.
 We prefer to deal with you directly and not with any third party.
 While we are happy to provide care for compensation cases, accidents and the like, our contract remains with you.
 Having paid us you should then claim from your insurer, be it Medicare, compensation, third party or other insurance.

 The actual fees are displayed in the surgery for the common types of consultation.
 All other fees are available on request.
 We require payment at the time of consultation.
 The fees are heavily discounted for most categories of health care card holders and even more so for pensioners.
 If you are having genuine difficulty meeting our fee, for whatever reason, please discuss the matter with your doctor.
-We are practical people with an understanding ear!

 All reusable instruments used in this practice are autoclaved.
 An autoclave is a machine that builds up pressure allowing steam to be superheated to over 130˚C. This means that instruments are sterilised to hospital standards.
 All instruments used in skin penetration procedures are packed in sealed packs and dated immediately prior to sterilisation.
 All other equipment required to be sterile is disposable.